Robert B. Dundas

 He has directed more than 50 operas, ranging from the early Baroque period to premieres of contemporary works.
 His professional directing credits in Germany include Cimarosa’s Il matrimonio segreto at the Herrnsheimer Schlossfestspiel, Hindemith’s Sancta Susanna and Wolf-Ferrari’s Il segreto di Susanna at the Winterstein Theater in Annaberg, and Kalman’s Gräfin Mariza at the Greifensteiner Festspiel.
 In the United States he has directed Amahl and the Night Visitors for the West Georgia Opera Theater and Viktor Ullmann’s Der Kaiser von Atlantis and Peter Maxwell Davies’ Eight Songs for a Mad King for the FIU Music Festival.
 He also collaborated with the distinguished American composer Lukas Foss on a rare production of his Introductions and Goodbyes.
 At FIU, he has directed the premieres of new works by FIU composers Kristine H. Burns (Cricketina, 2003) and Orlando Garcia (Transcending Time, 2004).
 Recent productions in Miami include Handel’s Agrippina, Mozart’s Cosi fan tutte, a double-bill of Holst’s Savitri and Purcell’s Dido & Aeneas, and Mozart’s Le Nozze di Figaro.
 His 2014 production of Kurt Weill’s Street Scene was lauded for being “inventive, yet intimately scaled” by South Florida Classical Review.
 He was the founding Director of the Opera Institute of the Miami Music Festival, during which he directed Mozart’s Die Zauberflőte and Puccini’s Suor Angelica.
 In 2019, he directed the festival’s Opera Studio production of Lully’s Armide, which was described as “clever,” “with a strong sense of immediacy and tension.”

 Professor Dundas joined the faculty of the FIU School of Music in 1997.
 He served as the Coordinator of Vocal Studies from 1997 – 2015 and as the Director of the School of Music from 2015 – 2019.
-He is also the founding Director of the FIU Opera Theater.
+He also the founded the FIU Opera Theater.
 His students have won district and regional NATS competitions and successfully entered Young Artist programs in the US, while others currently hold engagements with professional opera companies in the US and Europe.